The High Cost of Crime for Community Associations

 - Create a vehicle registration program.
 The vehicle registration program can be used for many purposes to control association access or to support neighborhood watch programs by increasing resident awareness of vehicles that would not ordinarily be in a particular community.

 - Use an out-of-town watch program.
-In many cities a homeowner notifies police of their planned absence.
-While homeowners are out of town, officers drive by their home more frequently.
+In many cities, a homeowner notifies the police of their planned absence.
+While homeowners are out of town, officers drive by their homes more frequently.
 If an out-of-town program is not available in your city, initiate one using your neighborhood or security patrol.

-- Create a bimonthly or monthly newsletter (or include in the regular newsletter) informing owners about the association’s neighborhood watch groups and crime activity within the association and surrounding areas.
+- Create a bimonthly or monthly newsletter (or include it in the regular newsletter) informing owners about the association’s neighborhood watch groups and criminal activity within the association and surrounding areas.

 - Hire the local police department or a security professional once a year to speak to the association and the neighborhood watch program members regarding trends in crime and new crime prevention techniques.